drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 ## Task 4.
 DDL statements

 In SQL, DDL stands for Data Definition Language.
 Earlier in this lab, you used DDL statements to create the dataset and tables for the pets database.
-Now, you will see a few more examples where you will transform tables into other tables, and create views.
+Now, you see a few more examples where you transform tables into other tables and create views.

 1. Earlier you saw how to write a query to return nested-repeated data.
-Now, use a CREATE TABLE query write those results into a table.
+Now, use a CREATE TABLE query to write those results into a table.

 ```
 CREATE OR REPLACE TABLE